-The GoodWeave label means that no child, forced or bonded labor was used in the making of a certified product, and that your purchase supports programs that educate children and ensure decent work for adults.
+The GoodWeave label is the best assurance no child, forced or bonded labor was used in the making of a certified product, and it also means your purchase supports programs that educate children and improve working conditions for adults in producer communities.
 Here’s how it works.

-Licensed producers must meet the requirements of the GoodWeave Standard–a standard rooted in three unwavering principles:
+Licensed producers must meet the requirements of the GoodWeave Standard–a standard rooted in three unwavering certification principles:

 - No child labor is allowed

 - No forced or bonded labor is allowed

 - Workplace conditions are documented and verifiable

 GoodWeave makes regular, unannounced inspections of all production facilities that cover tier one factories and all outsourced production, including homes, to verify compliance with this Standard.

 Additionally, producers undergo a separate annual audit to document their improvement against the Standard’s following five progress principles – these, however, are not currently required for certification:

 - Freedom of association and collective bargaining are recognized

 - No discrimination is practiced